meteor/galaxy-docs/source/protection.md

 DoS and DDoS attacks are attempts to make your app overloaded and unavailable for legitimate requests.

 Galaxy proxy servers are in front of every request going to your app.
 This is a very important security measure, as our proxy servers can isolate eventual attack attempts on your apps.
-We call this "App Protection", and it is automatically enabled for all Galaxy clients.
+We call this "DDoS Mitigation", and it is automatically enabled for all Galaxy clients.

 Galaxy provides out-of-the-box protection against attacks by analyzing all requests that are coming to our servers, aggregating the data across all servers, then making decisions about which type of requests are over our expected limits.

-> App Protection was introduced in July 28th, 2020.

 When a type of request is classified as abusive we stop sending these requests to your app, and we start to return HTTP 429 (Too Many Requests).